jon49/child-spaced-repetition/README.md

 ?>

 <!-- Page specific HTML goes here -->
 ```

 Since controllers are included by the router and not the Auto Loader, the class name doesn't need to match the filename.
 So naming your contollers `class Controller` is okay.
 The purpose of the controller is to organize the page-specific code including orchestrating Models and Views.

-All controllers should extend some higher level controller, in this case it's `AppController`.
+All controllers should extend some higher level controller, in this case we're extending `AppController`.
 This means that your code has a ton of features built into the controller without you having to do extra work.
+The `AppController` in this case sets up views and renders the views for you automatically.
+We'll talk about how controllers work with views later in this document.

+## Views & Templates

+Your application needs a way of organizing HTML templates for reuse.
+Views exist to organize your HTML templates into a hierarchy.
+And where templates consist of mostly HTML, Views also serve to provide the programming logic for it's respected template.
+Each View will be associated with just one template.

+Views are how you organize your application's hierarchy of HTML Templates.
+Your Views will be located under `/app/views` and you will see the default View there.
+Where Templates consist of mostly HTML, views are the logic behind that HTML.
+Each View will

+Views make references to Templates which are located under `/app/templates`.
+Templates are PHP files with mostly HTML content and will be loaded by the Views directly (without the Auto Loader) so they do not follow the naming convention we mentioned before.

+The `main.php` template is where you should look first.
+It is the main template that will hold all other templates.
+You will notice a lot of work done here for you, but feel free to modify as needed.

+Views work by nesting `View` objects within each other.
+Each `View` object must contain the path to one template.
+We will learn more about how Controllers use views later in this document.

 Your controller will have access to the `View` object through a variable called `$this->view`.
 The `View` Object will give you access to that view's respective template.
 You can pass variables to a view's template as follows: